Sudhansh6/Virtual-Keyboard/Python_features.md

-## Some important code packets relating to various conepts
+## Some important code packets relating to various concepts

 ### Using Default parameters
 ```python